Educating Your Patients About Energy Conservation Techniques

 5. Hospice/Palliative Care Patients

-Generally, hospice patients are given about 6 months or less to live.
-Common diseases include a decline in function due to age, malignant cancers, ALS, dementia, etc.
+Generally, hospice patients are given, on average, about 6 months or less to live.
+Common diseases include a decline in function due to advanced age, malignant cancers, ALS, dementia, etc.

 In summary, the patient and their caregivers have the understanding that the patient has an expectedly short time to live and do not generally expect functional progress.
-OTs working in hospice care would design treatment plans to aid patients in using ECTs to engage in only tasks that are most meaningful to them to promote a higher quality of life.
+OTs working in hospice care would design treatment plans to aid patients in using energy conservation techniques to engage in only tasks that are most meaningful to them to promote a higher quality of life.

 6. Repetitive Use Injuries

-With repetitive use injuries, the goal of energy conservation is to minimize pain and movement to promote the healing of tissue and/or bone.
-Health care providers such as nursing staff are often subject to repetitive use injuries because of the physical strain of transferring patients.
+With repetitive use injuries, also called repetitive strain injuries, which can include carpal tunnel syndrome, tennis elbow, tendinitis, or a rotator cuff injury as some examples, the goal of energy conservation is to minimize pain and movement to promote the healing of tissue and/or bone.
+Health care providers such as nursing staff and therapists are often subject to repetitive use injuries because of the physical strain of transferring patients.

 7. Complex Regional Pain Syndrome